If you have ducks, they’ll need a place to live, right? That’s where our free duck house plans come in!

 So, it’s best to build your duck house inside a safe area.
 We use an old cotton trailer.

-With it’s thick wire walls, predators don’t have a hope of ripping it open, and the sides are high enough that it would take a very committed predator to jump it.
+With it’s thick wire walls (much thicker than chicken wire), predators don’t have a hope of ripping it open, and the sides are high enough that it would take a very committed predator to jump it.
 Plus, it’s big enough that our fluffy butts are free to roam around a good-sized space.

 It’s also transportable, and can be moved every month or so to keep the parasite issue at bay.